 Many challenges come with starting up your own business, but very few are as stressful as finding the perfect place to start.
 Commercial leases are expensive and often require a healthy budget to adapt the property to your office needs.
 The great news is that those stories about starting companies from small garages are not only real but more common than ever.

-Technology has developed to the point where an entire phone system can be hosted from the cloud.
-We don’t have to spend money from our limited budgets installing an internal server, because there are specialized data centers ready to offer those hosting services.
+Technology has developed where an entire phone system can be hosted from the cloud.
+We don’t have to spend money from our limited budgets to install an internal server because specialized data centers are ready to offer those hosting services.
 As I’ll explain in this article, our business works from several locations, which is why colocation works for us.
-If you’re curious and want to know more, here’s the link to our provider’s website so you can check out the details.
+If you’re curious and want to know more, here’s the link to our provider’s website to check out the details.

 By putting a remote work strategy in place, we do not need a large office space.
-Everyone works from home and we save money on rent and maintenance.
+Everyone works from home, and we save money on rent and maintenance.
 The money you save there can be allocated towards technology, advertising, salaries, and any other need.
-In our case, working with VoIP lines instead of traditional landlines, allows us to configure a virtual assistant and toll-free number.
-So customers call a single number and get redirected appropriately.
+Working with VoIP lines instead of traditional landlines allows us to configure a virtual assistant and toll-free number.
+So, customers call a single number and get redirected appropriately.

 Providing a solid platform

 Since our office is almost entirely virtual, we invested in an internal system where we can handle everything with no problem.
 Every worker logs in to upload their work or access client’s information.
 This is why you need to make it a solid, well-guarded platform.
 After all, it will contain all of your valuable data.

 In terms of productivity, if you take a look at these statistics published on BrandonGaille.com, you will notice that remote workers have a higher sense of work autonomy.
 This works as a performance booster and increases job satisfaction.
 However, it can only be achieved if there is a reliable system to work with.